 ABSTRACT

-Keywords: Work-life integration, Employee well-being, Organizational performance, Remote work, Non-government organizations
+Keywords: Work-life integration, Employee wellbeing, Organizational performance, Remote work, Non-government organizations.

 INTRODUCTION

-The onset of remote work configurations within different organizations clearly manifests a huge transformation within the modern workplace (Baptista et al., 2020).
+The onset of remote work configurations within different organizations is a huge transformation within the modern workplace (Baptista et al., 2020).
 Catalyzed by changes in technology, changes in attitudes and expectations from employees, and changed circumstances brought about by the COVID-19 pandemic, remote work is now an accepted and integral part of organizational operations (Soroui, 2021).
-It has many advantages, including cost savings, a global talent pool, increased productivity, and better work-life balance (Shirmohammadi et al., 2022).
+It has many advantages, including cost savings, access to a global talent pool, increased productivity, and better work-life balance (Shirmohammadi et al., 2022).
 However, it also has some disadvantages in the context of teamwork, cybersecurity, and updated policies (Ferreira et al., 2021).
 This work-from-home setup will become an integral part of the new work environment because organizations are bound to adjust and redefine their work cultures to fit this new model of work that brings flexibility and efficiency while changing traditional perceptions of the office.

-The intricacy and diversity of cultural and regional influences on remote work experiences are evident within NGOs in South Asia and the Pacific (Thu, 2023).
+The intricacy and diversity of cultural and regional influences on remote work experiences are evident within non-governmental organizations (NGOs) in South Asia and the Pacific (Thu, 2023).
 NGOs can transcend geographical boundaries with remote work, having greater impacts and achieving global connections among stakeholders, donors, and beneficiaries (Asogwa et al., 2023).
-It has helped leverage NGOs to embrace a broader talent pool, source expertise from another geography, and develop an inclusive and diverse workforce (Tarafdar et al., 2023).
-In addition, the remote work scenario has also worked to minimize costs for such organizations because overheads related to offices can be trimmed down (Parker, 2020).
-However, a challenge for most NGOs has come in maintaining group cohesion, protecting against cybersecurity dangers, and, above all else, safeguarding sensitive information kept confidential (Al Achkar, 2021).
-Still, remote work dramatically changed the fundamental operational dynamics within NGOs, placing them in a position to be leaner yet more agile regarding the urgent requirements of global agendas and fulfilling those missions (Asogwa et al., 2023).The intricate and varied influence of cultural and regional factors on remote work experiences within non-governmental organizations (NGOs) in South Asia and the Pacific has been underscored by Thu (2023).
-Through remote work, NGOs have gained the ability to surpass geographical boundaries, extending their impact and establishing global connections with stakeholders, donors, and beneficiaries (Asogwa et al., 2023).
-This shift in approach has enabled NGOs to access a wider talent pool, recruit experts from diverse regions, and promote a workforce that is more diverse and inclusive (Tarafdar et al., 2023).
-Additionally, remote work has led to cost savings for these organizations, as they can curtail overhead expenses associated with physical offices (Parker, 2020).
-Nevertheless, NGOs have encountered challenges in maintaining team cohesion, addressing cybersecurity concerns, and ensuring the privacy and security of sensitive data (Al Achkar, 2021).
-Despite these obstacles, remote work has fundamentally reshaped the operational dynamics of NGOs, rendering them more agile, efficient, and adaptable in tackling urgent global issues and fulfilling their missions (Asogwa et al., 2023).
+Remote work helps leverage NGOs to embrace a broader talent pool, source expertise from another geography, and develop an inclusive and diverse workforce (Tarafdar et al., 2023).
+In addition, remote work can help minimize costs for such organizations because overheads related to physical offices can be trimmed (Parker, 2020).
+However, a challenge for most NGOs exists in that maintaining group cohesion, protecting against cybersecurity dangers, and, above all else, safeguarding sensitive information, is kept confidential (Al Achkar, 2021).
+Still, remote work dramatically has changed the fundamental operational dynamics within NGOs, placing them in a position to be leaner yet more agile regarding the urgent requirements of global agendas, and fulfilling those missions (Asogwa et al., 2023).

-Studies based on work experience in NGOs reveal that distant work has highlighted the complexities of the interplay of advantages and disadvantages relevant to this change (Bravo Schaefer & Abu Nar, 2022).
+Studies based on work experience in NGOs reveal that distant work has highlighted the complexities of the interplay of advantages and disadvantages relevant to this change (Bravo Schaefer and Abu Nar, 2022).
 Studies depict that remote work contributes to employee work-life balance, minimizes commuting stress, and ensures flexibility.
 They have a positive influence on job satisfaction that also increases the production and involvement of NGO workers.
 The results ensure that effective communication, collaboration tools, and organizational support help smoothen the discussion of potential feelings of isolation and disconnection often associated with remote work.
-Strong cybersecurity measures would be required to protect the sensitive data in NGOs.
-These studies are a precious addition to the ever-changing scene of remote work in NGOs and show how the benefits are maximized while facing related problems.Existing studies on remote work experiences in NGOs have shed light on the complex interplay between the benefits and challenges of this shift (Bravo Schaefer & Abu Nar, 2022).
-These studies have uncovered how remote work can enhance employees' work-life balance, reduce commuting stress, and provide flexibility.
-They emphasize the positive impact on job satisfaction, often leading to increased productivity and engagement among NGO workers.
-These results highlight the importance of employing effective communication, collaboration tools, and organizational support to address the potential feelings of isolation and disconnection associated with remote work.
-Furthermore, the research underscores the imperative of implementing robust cybersecurity measures to protect sensitive data within non-governmental organizations (NGOs).
-These studies contribute valuable insights into the evolving landscape of remote work within NGOs, offering guidance on maximizing its advantages while addressing the associated challenges.
+Strong cybersecurity measures are required to protect the sensitive data in NGOs.
+These studies show how the benefits of remote work can be maximized while facing related problems.

 Despite the growing interest in remote work within NGOs, there are several notable gaps in the existing body of research.
-There is still a need for further knowledge of the situation of remote work on NGO employees’ job satisfaction, mental health, and career advancement to support NGO policies in the future (Mer & Virdi, 2021).
-As NGOs operate in diverse operational settings, more research is needed to understand the impact of remote work on internal collaboration, cross-cultural communication, and the ability to address emerging issues (Byström & Jäger, 2021).
+There is still a need for further knowledge of the situation of remote work on NGO employees’ job satisfaction, mental health, and career advancement to support NGO policies in the future (Mer and Virdi, 2021).
+As NGOs operate in diverse operational settings, more research is needed to understand the impact of remote work on internal collaboration, cross-cultural communication, and the ability to address emerging issues (Byström and Jäger, 2021).
 As remote work evolves, it will also be good to understand what lessons were gleaned from employees’ insights.
-Addressing these gaps will be necessary to develop a more nuanced understanding of remote work for NGOs and to guide future policy and practice for the sector.
-In this perspective, this paper focuses on employee narratives of remote work in the context of NGOs.
-Specifically, this paper explores the following question:
+Addressing these gaps is necessary to develop a more nuanced understanding of remote work in NGOs and to guide future policy and practice for the sector.

 This paper gives a holistic view of the remote work experience in NGOs.
-It thus allows the development of targeted strategies to promote employee well-being and organizational effectiveness in a remote work setting.
-This research may give critical insights into their well-being, job satisfaction, and work-life balance through remote workers' daily realities, challenges, and NGO successes, thus helping organizations optimize their remote work policies and support systems.
-Also, it can lead to a greater sense of unity, belonging, and teamwork by the remote workers in NGOs, retaining a cohesive, motivated workforce in a positive process of social change.This paper provides a holistic view of the remote work experience within NGOs, enabling the development of targeted strategies to enhance employee well-being and organizational effectiveness in a remote work setting.
-This research can offer critical insights into their well-being, job satisfaction, and work-life balance by delving into remote workers' daily realities, challenges, and NGO successes, allowing organizations to optimize their remote work policies and support systems.
-Moreover, this study can foster a sense of connectedness, inclusion, and collaboration among remote NGO employees, helping maintain a cohesive and motivated workforce that drives positive social change.
+It thus allows the development of targeted strategies to promote employee wellbeing and organizational effectiveness in a remote work setting.
+This research may give critical insights into their wellbeing, job satisfaction, and work-life balance through remote workers’ daily realities, challenges, and NGO successes, thus helping organizations optimize their remote work policies and support systems.
+Also, it can lead to a greater sense of unity, belonging, and teamwork for remote workers in NGOs, retaining a cohesive, motivated workforce in a positive process of social change.

 THEORETICAL FRAMEWORK

 This study scrutinized the experiences of remote employees working in NGOs using a combination of social identity theory and the job characteristics model.
-Exploring how experiences are fostered by social identity and job characteristics can shed important light on informing HR practices, management strategies, and policies associated with facilitating remote work in NGOs in this region and beyond.
+Exploring how experiences are fostered by social identity and job characteristics can shed important light on informing human resources practices, management strategies, and policies associated with facilitating remote work in NGOs in this region and beyond.

 LITERATURE REVIEW

 Remote work diminishes commute-related stress and offers the flexibility to effectively manage personal and family duties for better mental wellness (Jamal et al., 2021).
 Nonetheless, it produces new stressors, mainly caused by the degradation of work-life boundaries and a reliance on digital communication tools.
 Employees working remotely in these circumstances may contend with feelings of isolation and a reduced sense of social interaction, adversely impacting their mental health (Wang et al., 2020).
-It also contributed to increased loneliness, depression, and anxiety levels, thus giving a complex overview of the influence of remote work on mental well-being and career progression in NGOs in Southeast Nigeria (Uneke et al., 2023).
+It also contributed to increased loneliness, depression, and anxiety levels, thus giving a complex overview of the influence of remote work on mental wellbeing and career progression in NGOs in Southeast Nigeria (Uneke et al., 2023).
 This connectivity culture established by a remote work environment forms a permanent culture that leads to stretched working hours, maybe even reaching burnout (Hayes et al., 2021).
-Therefore, mental well-being would depend upon balancing the advantages and disadvantages of remote work, individual coping styles, and organizational support.
+Therefore, mental wellbeing would depend upon balancing the advantages and disadvantages of remote work, individual coping styles, and organizational support.

-Another changed landscape is career advancement in an NGO through remote work.
-It unlocks access to international projects, works with other teams, and networking at the world level.
+Career advancement in an NGO through remote work is also different, as remote work unlocks access to international projects, work with other teams, and networking at the global level.
 The organizations can tap talent from anywhere in the region, making it more diverse and inclusive (Ardi et al., 2024).
 Career progression may be proactive, with self-driven visibility and recognition.
 Employees should seek ways to develop skills, network, and get mentorship.
-Building a relationship with the mentor and the supervisor becomes very difficult without a physical presence in the office, which negatively impacts career growth (Yarberry & Sims, 2021).The rise of remote work has significantly impacted job satisfaction, mental well-being, and career advancement within the region's NGOs.
-The transition to remote work, driven by various factors, including the COVID-19 pandemic, has brought positive and negative consequences.
+Building a relationship with mentors and supervisors becomes difficult without a physical presence in the office, which negatively impacts career growth (Yarberry and Sims, 2021).

 METHODOLOGY